 From information on that site the Renunciation of Probate form in accordance with the Courts Procedures Rules 2006 is Form 3.15 Renunciation of probate.
 Find Wills and Probate Forms for the ACT here.

 Tasmania – Court forms

-In the Northern Territory the Supreme Court Registry in Darwin and Alice Springs provides probate information in kit form and online about the process for renouncing probate, click here.
-Court forms to renounce probate are provided for download in Word format at the bottom of the Supreme Court Registry Wills and Probate page here, or click below.
-Note the various information on that page including completing court forms, locations of Registries and contact details.
+The NT Supreme Court Registry in Darwin and Alice Springs provides probate information in kit form and online about the process for renouncing probate.
+Court forms to renounce probate can be downloaded from the Supreme Court Registry Wills and Probate page here, or click below.

 It is common that a person is appointed both an executor and a trustee in the will.
 In New South Wales, Queensland and most other jurisdictions the same renunciation form covers renouncing the right to all trusts, powers and authorities expressed by the will, as well as renouncing the right to probate.
 The renunciation is taken or deemed to be a refusal to be a trustee of any trusts in the will.

 Generally the court won’t accept an executor’s renunciation of probate if the executor has intermeddled in the estate.
 This is to protect the interests of beneficiaries and creditors of the estate.

 What might be regarded as intermeddling in the estate is not always clear.
 It depends on each situation.
 In Queensland, the law permits renunciation if there has been some intermeddling – see section 54(2) of the Succession Act 1981 (QLD).

 In some instances the extent of intermeddling might be such that it would be considered that a person named as executor had accepted the position, by their conduct such as paying creditors, selling things, and other acts that are in the nature of the executor role.
 The court could possibly then compel the executor to continue in the office.